Gomka/gomkaBot/README.md

 ### `robalada` family of commands: Consists on a postgresql based persistency storage of strings.

-`robalada add [string]`: If that message was sent by the author of the bot, the string in [] is added to the database.
+`robalada add [string]`: If that message was sent by the author of the bot, the string in [] is added to the database, and the bot will announce the index of the robalada added.

 `robalada cleanse [int]`: If the message was sent by the author of the bot, deletes the n string in the list of robaladas from the database.